nodejs/node/doc/api.markdown

 ## Writable Stream

-A **writable stream** has the following methods, members, and events.
+A `Writable Stream` has the following methods, members, and events.

 ### Event: 'drain'